loyjoy/welcome/documentation/introduction/GET_STARTED.md

 #### New experience

 Now we are diving right into the process editor.
+Here you can build your chat flow yourself.
+On the left side, you find [all process blocks](https://github.com/loyjoy/welcome/blob/master/documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md)for your chatbot.
-Here you can choose how your flow should look like.
-On the left side, you can see [all process blocks](documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md) you can use for your chatbot. that are available to you.
-On the right side, you can see how your current flow looks like.
+On the right side, you can adjust and edit the wording and settings of your chatflow.

 <p align="center">
   <img src="process_editor.png" alt="Process editor" title="Process editor" width="500"/>